Quality failures catch up with MEIL: NHAI crackdown signals no immunity for electoral bonds donor - BusinessToday

 This development comes just weeks after another serious failure on the same highway, on the Ramanattukara–Valanchery stretch, where a reinforced soil wall collapsed due to faulty foundation work.
 The fallout from that incident led to the suspension of a senior regional officer of the NHAI.

-Union Minister for Road Transport and Highways Nitin Gadkari green light to NHAI’s disciplinary action against the company signals a crackdown.
-A senior official told Business Today, “the government is committed to provide quality and safe infrastructure, we are working to raise road quality standards.
+Union Minister for Road Transport and Highways Nitin Gadkari's green light to NHAI’s disciplinary action against the company signals a crackdown.
+A senior official told Business Today, “The government is committed to provide quality and safe infrastructure, we are working to raise road quality standards.
 Failures will not be tolerated, and there is no immunity from accountability.”

-The Prime Minister’s Office (PMO) is understood to have recently told Ministry of Road Transport and Highways to improve highway quality, particularly with the onset of the monsoon.
+The Prime Minister’s Office (PMO) is understood to have recently told the Ministry of Road Transport and Highways to improve highway quality, particularly with the onset of the monsoon.
 NHAI Chairman Santosh Kumar Yadav visited several affected stretches in Kerala in early June, later directing contractors to prioritize drainage, erosion control, and proper alignment to prevent future road collapses.

 Meanwhile, MEIL’s troubles aren’t limited to central contracts.
 In Maharashtra, Olectra Greentech Ltd, the group’s electric mobility arm, faced a threat of contract termination over alleged lapses in a Rs 10,000 crore electric bus tender.
 The episode culminated in the resignation of Olectra’s CMD K.V Pradeep.